 What is carbon accounting?

-Carbon accounting refers to quantifying an individual, business or organisation’s greenhouse gas (GHG) emissions to determine their carbon footprint within a set of emissions boundaries.
-Three emission scopes can be measured, known as scope 1, 2 and 3 emissions.
+Carbon accounting refers to quantifying an organisation’s greenhouse gas (GHG) emissions to determine their carbon footprint within a set of emissions boundaries.
+Three emission scopes can be measured and these are known as scope 1, 2 and 3 emissions.

 Scope 1 emissions are a direct by-product of the business or organisation’s activity.
 This could include the emissions from fuel used to produce the company’s goods (some service-based businesses may not have any scope 1 emissions).